 Through the years, our donations have purchased critical items such as land, artifacts, media for park libraries, period costumes for living history demonstrations and reenactments, signage and exhibits, facility renovations and upgrades, interpretive tools and programs, staff training programs, and much more.
-Donations also have funded archeological, historical, and cultural research programs that have had a direct impact on the parks and their interpretive programs.
+Donations also have funded archaeological, historical, and cultural research programs that had a direct impact on the parks and their interpretive programs.

 Today, we partner with 175 of the nation’s most significant cultural, historical, and recreational destinations in 33 states, the District of Columbia, Puerto Rico, and the United States Virgin Islands.
 We operate museum stores and donate the proceeds from every sale to the partners we serve.
-Since our founding, we have contributed more than $135 million to our partners in support of vital educational programs.
+Since our founding, we have contributed more than $142 million to our partners in support of vital educational programs.
 Click here to learn more about how our donations benefit the visitors of America’s national parks and other public trusts.

 Herbert E. Kahler, Chief Historian of the National Park Service (1951-1964), was a founding member of Eastern National, and served as the Chairman of the Board of Directors from 1948 until 1964.
 Kahler continued to serve Eastern National until his death in 1993.